Williamstown Lake

 Williamstown Lake is a public 365 acre recreational lake and water reservoir in Grant County, Kentucky.
 It was created in 1955 by impounding the South Fork of Grassy Creek in order to supply the community with water as the existing reservoir, now the centerpiece of nearby JB Miller Park was unable to keep up with demand.
-Excavation and original opening was overseen and initially managed by the Army Corps of Engineers and original documentation denied the placement of any permanent private boat dock.
 The lake officially opened for boating, fishing and swimming in 1957 by utilizing one access point adjacent the City of Dry Ridge and one adjacent to the City of Williamstown.
 With more than 365 surface acres of water including seasonable accessible tributaries, just over 7 miles from end to end and 28 miles of shoreline, the lake has attracted well over 300 summer cottages and year-round homes which line nearly every originally available plot on the lake.